neurommsig/neurommsig-knowledge/README.md

 graph = union(graphs.values())
 ```

+## Citation

+If you find NeuroMMSig useful in your work, consider citing:

+- Domingo-Fernández, D., *et al* (2017).
+[Multimodal mechanistic signatures for neurodegenerative
+  diseases (NeuroMMSig): A web server for mechanism enrichment](https://doi.org/10.1093/bioinformatics/btx399).
+Bioinformatics, 33(22), 3679–3681.

+- Hoyt, C. T., *et al* (2019).
+[Re-curation and Rational Enrichment of Knowledge Graphs in
+  Biological Expression Language](https://doi.org/10.1101/536409>). *bioRxiv*, 536409.

 ## License

 - BEL scripts in this repository are licensed under the CC BY 4.0 license.
 - Python source code in this repository is licensed under the MIT license.

+## Acknowledgements

+This work was supported by the European Union/European Federation of Pharmaceutical Industries and
+Associations (EFPIA) Innovative Medicines Initiative Joint Undertaking under AETIONOMY [grant number 115568],
+resources of which are composed of financial contribution from the European Union’s Seventh Framework
+Programme (FP7/2007-2013) and EFPIA companies in kind contribution.